lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
 You can create DAGs using the dagitty package and dagitty will suggest possible adjustment variables.
-Here's an example.
-We will study how height associates with risk for colon cancer.
-But, we know that men tend to be taller than women, that men tend to have a higher risk for cancer, that meat intake increases risk for colon cancer, and that men tend to eat more meat.
+For example, let's study how height is associated with risk for colon cancer.
+We know men tend to be taller than women, that men have a higher risk for cancer, that meat intake increases risk for colon cancer, and that men tend to eat more meat.
 Given this information, what do we adjust for?
 Let's find out with dagitty!
 The first argument for the dagitty function takes a character string of a DAG specification.
-We initialise with the keyword dag, and afterward list each link between variables.
-Height links with colon cancer, sex links with both height and colon cancer, and so on until all links are drawn.
-We use the adjustmentsets function on the DAG, set the exposure and the outcome, and then are informed that we should adjust for at least sex.
-Dagitty is very useful especially with more complicated pathways.
+We initialize with the keyword dag, and afterward list each link between variables.
+In this example, height links with colon cancer, sex links with both height and colon cancer, and so on until all links are drawn.
+We use the adjustmentSets function on the DAG, set the exposure and the outcome, and then are informed that we should adjust for at least sex.
+Dagitty especially useful with more complicated pathways.

 ---